-n) Public notice on compensation to the executive/corporate officer: In the interests of transparency and open market communication, all of the elements characterising the various components of the executive/corporate officer's total compensation are made public, once adopted by the Board.
-Similarly, the Board has ensured that this has been done before 31st December 2008 so that they can be included in the 2008 Annual Report when it is published.
+n) Public notice on compensation accorded to the executive/corporate officer: In the interests of transparency and open market communication, all of the elements characterising the various components of the executive/corporate officer's total compensation are made public, once adopted by the Board.
+Similarly, the Board ensured that this was done before 31 December 2008 so that they could be included in the 2008 Annual Report when it is was published.

-In conclusion, the analysis of the above items led the Board, at its 19th November 2009 meeting, to deem the total compensation of the executive/corporate officer to be compliant with the recommendations of the December 2008 AFEP/MEDEF Code, approved by the AMF in its report dated 9th July 2009.
-A complete press release has been transmitted to the market the same day including in particular all the elements cited above.
+In conclusion, the analysis of the above items led the Board, at its 19 November 2009 meeting, to deem the total compensation of the executive/corporate officer to be compliant with the recommendations of the December 2008 Afep-Medef Code, approved by the AMF in its report dated 9 July 2009.
+A complete press release was communicated to the market the same day including in particular all the elements cited above.